 Our American Indian law and policy practice provides legal and strategic advice to American Indian tribal governments and other entities that share a commitment to tribal political empowerment, sovereignty and economic development.
 Our lawyers and consultants design legal strategies, defend tribal rights and formulate public policy recommendations that make it possible for our tribal clients to accomplish their business, legal and political goals.

-Akin Gump’s nationally recognized litigation, appellate and Supreme Court practices have extensive experience in areas of key concern to American Indians.
-From cases involving the protection of treaty rights, gaming eligibility determinations, water rights litigation and settlement negotiations to land claims, sovereignty issues, environmental issues, treaty rights violations, natural resource damage claims and mismanagement of tribal lands, we can assist tribes in effectively protecting their rights.
+We are uniquely situated to blend the depth of our American Indian experience with our firm’s appellate experience, top-flight advocacy skills, and hands-on approach to litigation.
+Akin Gump’s industry leading litigation, appellate and Supreme Court practices have extensive experience in areas of key concern to American Indians.
+From cases involving the protection of treaty rights, gaming eligibility determinations, water rights litigation and settlement negotiations to land claims, sovereignty issues, environmental issues, treaty rights violations, Indian Child Welfare Act issues, natural resource damage claims and mismanagement of tribal lands, we can assist tribes in effectively protecting their rights.

 The team of lawyers joining Mr. Shah in the Supreme Court and appellate practice brings more than a half-century and hundreds of appeals’ worth of experience to bear on any case.
-That team includes lawyers with years logged as clerks at almost every level of the judicial system, including the U.S. Supreme Court, state supreme courts, federal appellate circuit courts, federal district courts and bankruptcy courts, as well as the U.S. Court of International Trade and the U.S. Court of Federal Claims.
+That team includes lawyers with years logged as clerks at almost every level of the judicial system, including the U.S. Supreme Court, and federal appellate circuit courts.
 As a result, every petition and appeal we handle is fortified by first-hand knowledge both of what judges want to know to decide the case and of how best to present that information.